FutureSolutionDev/idempotency-backend/docs/en.md

 ## 📁 Advanced Configuration

-You can extend or replace `JsonIdempotencySession` to implement database or Redis-based persistence.
+You can extend or replace `IdempotencySession` to implement database or Redis-based persistence.

 ---